 It’s a power enhancer that works best when taken just before the 1st of the month.
-It’s not hocus-pocus or some magical potion although the instructions may seem a little unconventional.
+Vitamin B is not hocus-pocus or some magical potion although the instructions may seem a little unconventional.

-Step 1: While sitting, apply pencil to a blank sheet of paper and write down all your regular expenses
+Step 1: While sitting, apply pencil to a blank sheet of paper and write down all your regular expenses (or use an app)

 Step 2: Pressing lightly on the buttons of a calculator, subtract each expense from your expected take-home pay